soma-smart/doc-devlens/docs/1 - Quick-Start.md

-## 4 steps of the "I'm not going to search my whole code manually"
+## 4 easy steps to search what you want

 **Devlens** will do all the work for you.
 You just have to tell it what to look for and it will get every occurence of the pattern.